 TÉ V. SMITH is a Nigerian-American educator, writer, and youth advocate.
-He is the founder of Amù Primary Schools in Nigeria and Kenya, and the creator of Colors of a Nation, a history curriculum that expands from the dominant narratives to center marginalized voices.
+He is the founder of Amù Primary Schools in Nigeria and Kenya and the creator of Colors of a Nation, a history curriculum that reimagines traditional narratives to center marginalized voices.
 Té partners with organizations across Louisiana, St. Louis, and Philadelphia to amplify youth voice through storytelling, podcasting, and creative education.

-His short fiction has appeared in The Dillydoun Review, Blavity, Griffel, Tin House, and other publications.
-A Rhode Island Writers Colony Fellow, Disney+ Reimagine Tomorrow Writer in Residence, Lambda Literary Fellow, and Tunnel Vision Poetry Prize awardee, Té lectures and facilitates workshops on Creative Writing, Education Reform, Interfaith Dialogue, and Healthy Masculinity throughout the U.S. and abroad.
-Té lives in New Orleans, where, when he can be found, he guides young people in writing and sharing their stories.
-When he can’t, he’s writing, revising, or tucked somewhere between the stacks.
+His short fiction has appeared in Tin House, Griffel, Blavity, The Dillydoun Review, and other publications.
+A Rhode Island Writers Colony Fellow, Disney+ Reimagine Tomorrow Writer in Residence, Lambda Literary Fellow, and Tunnel Vision Poetry Prize recipient, Té leads workshops and lectures on creative writing, education reform, interfaith dialogue, and healthy masculinity across the U.S. and abroad.

 L.H.A.
 Publishing LLC